 Types Of Ink

-If the gel pen has flakes or glitter in it, you can remove them with a comb or toothbrush before removing the stain.
+If the gel pen has flakes or glitter in it, you can remove them with a comb or toothbrush before removing the ink stain.
 These can get tangled in the carpet if the gel pen breaks.
 Make sure you wet the carpet before brushing.

 A fountain pen is a modern version of a quill and ink.
-Although it doesn’t usually leak as bad as some other pens, it does bleed when the ink reserve is accessed.
+Although it doesn’t leak as bad as other pens, it does bleed when the ink reserve is accessed.
 So if there is a mess, it may be a big one.

 Fountain pens are water-based and can be removed the same way as a standard pen.
 If you happen to have an old-fashioned quill, then the ink stain will be just the same.
 Most of the methods below will remove a fountain pen ink stain.